 The Quick Version

-- Pay your balance in full every month.
-At 24–29% APR, one month of interest wipes out weeks of earned rewards.
+- Pay in full every month — at 24–29% APR, one month of interest wipes out weeks of earned rewards.

-- Match each card to your top spending categories.
-Earning 3–5x on groceries, dining, or travel beats a flat 1.5x on everything.
+- Route spending by category: 3–5x on dining, groceries, or travel beats a flat 1.5x on everything.

-- Transfer points to airline or hotel partners instead of redeeming through a portal.
-The value gap between the two options is often 50–100%.
+- Transfer points to airline or hotel partners; the gap versus cash-back redemptions often runs 50–100%.

-A flat-rate card earns the same percentage on every purchase regardless of category.
-A category card earns more on specific spending types — 3x on dining, 4x at supermarkets, 5x on travel booked through a portal — and the base rate on everything else.
+Earning structures come in two basic shapes.
+A flat-rate card pays one percentage on every purchase, no matter the category.
+A category card pays multiples on specific spending types — 3x on dining, 4x at supermarkets, 5x on travel booked through the issuer's portal — and a base rate on the rest.

 | Card Type | Best For | Typical Rate | Complexity |